boltlabs-inc/key-mgmt-spec/systems-architecture.md

     - `account_name`, bytes that represent the asset owner's human-memorable account information, e.g., email address; and
     - `password`, bytes that represent the asset owner's human-memorable secret authentication information.
 1. The key server MUST check that the given user identifier `account_name` is _fresh_ (i.e., no user has previously registered with the given identifier) and of the expected format and length.
 If this check fails, the key server MUST fail the registration request.
-1. The client receives as output a value `export_key`, which is a pseudorandom value, independent of all other OPAQUE protocol values, that is known only to the client.
+1. The client receives as output a value `export_key`, which is a pseudorandom value, distributed independently of all other OPAQUE protocol values, that is known only to the client.
 1. The key server receives as output a record that corresponds to the client's registration, which includes an identifier `account_name` that matches that of the client.

 ##### Authentication stage